emiraykin/rtabmap_ros_LSM/README.md

 Please make sure you have all the dependencies before you start.
 The dependencies above are for noetic-devel.

 !!
-For the fastest solution, you definetly need to use pointcloud_to_laserscan package in this project.
+For the fastest solution, you definetly need to use pointcloud_to_laserscan  and pose2d_to_odom packages in this project.
 Please do not try to get it externally!!

 ## Principle of Work